-These Healthy Baked Banana Chips made in the Oven are a great way to preserve your fresh bananas for much longer.
-The Unsweetened Banana Chips dehydrated in the oven make a delicious, super easy and healthy sweet snack both kids and adults will love!
+These 2 Ingredients Healthy Baked Banana Chips are made in the Oven with no Oil or added Sugar.
+These Dehydrated Banana Slices make a delicious, super easy and healthy sweet snack both kids and adults will love!

 Do you LOVE fruit chips, but simply never buy them from the shops because they are SO expensive?
 Me too... but the good news is: you can simply make them at home, and with no dehydrator!

-Making Banana Chips without a dehydrator has never been so easy.
+The Unsweetened Banana Chips made without a dehydrator are seriously easy to make.
 All you need is two ingredients, an oven and a little bit of time.

 These oven dried banana chips are made with no added sugar, no frying oil and no nasties.
 They are also Vegan, Gluten-Free, Nut-Free,...
 I mean, they are only made with fruits!
 My kind of guilt-free sweet snack.